 Navigation is an important part of a website’s design.
 On a monitor, the navigation can have multiple menu options and sub-menu options that stay present while the user changes from page to page.

-On a mobile phone however, showing a menu designed for a desktop will probably take up a large portion of the device’s screen, leaving less room for the content.
+On a mobile phone, however, showing a menu designed for a desktop will probably take up a large portion of the device’s screen, leaving less room for the content.
 This is where a mobile menu comes in.

 A mobile menu is a way in Responsive Design to put away menu items when you don’t need them, but then to show them when you do.
 A mobile menu is typically found in the top left or top right of a website with a square button that has three horizontal lines.
 When you click it, menu items that are tailored to a mobile user’s needs are displayed.

-Responsive Design is a way that website developers and designers can create one website that looks and acts differently on different device sizes. in effect, the website responds or is responsive to your particular device and the way you are holding it.
+Responsive Design is a way website developers and designers can create one website that looks and acts differently on different device sizes.
+In effect, the website responds or is responsive to your particular device and the way you are holding it.
 It is a technology that has allowed us to better consume the content on websites without a lot of zooming and scrolling that we had to do just a few years back.

 When developing or redeveloping a website, it is more than a good idea to consider implementing Responsive Design.
 The only case where you would not consider Responsive Design is if your website is an internal corporate application that would never be used on a mobile device or if you wanted to push users to a mobile app instead of a mobile version of your website.